oroinc/documentation/frontend/storefront/render-cache.rst

 OroCommerce Render Cache Extension
 ==================================

-OroLayoutCacheBundle provides the render cache for OroCommerce storefront layouts.
+One of the ways to significantly improve website performance is to enable caching.
+OroCommerce Render Cache Extension provides the server-side cache for OroCommerce storefront layouts.
+With a few layout-block options, you can enable cache for specific layout blocks permanently or for a particular time and invalidate it with the cache tags from a regular Symfony service when needed.
+The extension also supports complex caching strategies using the custom cache metadata provider PHP class.

 Installation
 ------------